Benchmarking my portfolio – January 2018 update

 Another big challenge with benchmarking is taxation.
 I don’t know about you but last time I checked, I pay a great deal in taxes.
 I therefore strive to invest tax efficiently while seeking to meet my investing objectives (such as growing dividend income and achieving capital appreciation over time; although neither is ever guaranteed).
 While benchmarking a portfolio remains prudent work for the DIY investor, because taxation is involved, it doesn’t tell the entire portfolio investment strategy.

 My Own Advisor results

 That said, I understand the benefits and merits of this exercise and I’m going to do it more frequently (at least I will try and write about it on this site).

-Although I’ve been a dividend investor for more than 5-years now but less than 10, I will focus on 5-year data for simplicity in this post.
+Although I’ve been a dividend investor for more than 5-years now I will focus on 5-year data for simplicity in this post.